Millets and their benefits

 • 2 large eggs, room temperature

-• 1 heaping teaspoon grated lime zest
+• 1 heaping teaspoon of grated lime zest

 • 1 1/2 tablespoons fresh lime juice